 Finger Rock Fun

 We were somewhat surprised that this hike had never been written up in HAZ.
 Mountain_Rat got it started with a placeholder/short description on April 1, 2015.
-There have been 20+ triplogs submitted over the years along with lots of pictures, but never a detailed description.
+There have been 20+ triplogs submitted over the years along with lots of pictures, but never a detailed guide.
 Probably just about everyone who has made the Mount Kimball trek knows the saddle as a rest/snack stop with killer views.
-But, it deserves its own limelight because it is an outstanding moderate hike on a great if sometimes rough trail.
+It deserves its own limelight because it is an outstanding moderate hike on a great if sometimes rough trail.

 Linda Vista translates from Spanish as “nice view” or “beautiful view”.
-Reached via a spur off the Finger Rock Trail in the foothills of Tucson, hikers are suddenly presented with fabulous and unimpeded views that extend far to the south (Mt.
-Wrightson), southeast (Tanque Verde Ridge and Rincon Peak), and southwest (Baboquivari).
+Reached via a spur off the Finger Rock Trail in the foothills of Tucson, hikers are suddenly presented with fabulous and unimpeded views that extend far to the south Mt.
+Wrightson, southeast Tanque Verde Ridge and Rincon Peak, and southwest Baboquivari.

-One last thing, don’t confuse this hike with the similarly named “Linda Vista” which originates at the junction of Oracle Road and Linda Vista Boulevard in Oro Valley north of Tucson, and serves as the start to Pusch Peak.
+One last thing, don’t confuse this hike with the similarly named “Linda Vista,” which originates at the junction of Oracle Road and Linda Vista Boulevard in Oro Valley north of Tucson and serves as the start to Pusch Peak.

 This hike can be jazzed up a bit by climbing the little nearby peaks to the southwest.
 None are more than 120 feet above the saddle elevation.
 There is no trail, but the way up to each of them will be pretty obvious.
 Just look for safe scramble spots; nothing is class 4.
 Check out our August 3, 2017 track (not the official).
 If you’re concerned about scrambling, don’t do it.
 When you’re ready to leave, retrace your steps to the trailhead.
 Heck of a good hike.

 Dogs are never permitted on this trail.
-Also, there are off trail restrictions in this area from Jan 1 to April 30 (lambing season) each year because of the Bighorn Sheep Reintroduction Project.
+Also, there are off-trail restrictions in this area from Jan 1 to April 30 (lambing season) each year because of the Bighorn Sheep Reintroduction Project.
 However, hiking/camping up to 400 feet off what the Forest Service calls a “designated Forest Service trail” is permitted.
-Bottom line, be aware that there are restrictions, and that you may be at risk if you stray very far from established trails during the lambing season.
+Bottom line, be aware that there are restrictions and that you may be at risk if you stray very far from established trails during the lambing season.